amichaelsen/fie-fencing-dataset/LabNotebook.md

     * basically iteration is fine for old pools and tournament data but creates inconsistencies in the fencer data frame --> maybe allow iteration but re-run the fencer data frame every time new data is added?
     * if iterating, maybe have option to pass dataframes (if none, create fresh) and for each tournament check if the tournament is already in the data frame and if so skip it. so everytime reset fencers data to a dict or whatever internal structure I'm using (adding known fencers from pools) and then adding as events are processed and then always performing the lookup at the end?
         * case: performing "new" lookup but no new events, should we still refresh fencer rankings/points? they should not have changed... ah but age could change for example and that may be interesting... ah maybe age at event time is important too and should be stored with the tournament/bout data... so actually unless points expire (which they might but does that affect the collected data?) it may not be necessary to refresh the fencer dataframe (is there value to having it be 'up to date' though? )

+* updating the fencer dataframe is costly becuase it involves many requests calls, so thats another argument for not refreshing, but then definitely need to keep track of *when* that fencers data was pulled, which might be reason enough to refresh it every time

 **Fencer Ranking/Points**